wtriddle/IFG/docs/source/index.rst

 Identify Functional Groups Docs
 ===============================

-A python library to identify functional groups from SMILES codes.
-Follow :ref:`script-setup-ref` to begin using IFG.
-Learn about the identification process by starting at the :ref:`theory-overview-ref`.
-View any of the source modules listed below for library reference.
+A python package for SMILES-based functional group identification.
+To begin using the python package for SMILES-based data collection and analysis, follow the :ref:`installation-ref`.

+| View the :ref:`theory-overview-ref` and follow through the doc pages to learn about the computation details of the SMILES-based functional group identification process.

+| View the :ref:`chem-package-ref` to learn about the SMILES-based python computation source modules of this package.

+| View the :ref:`ifg-scripts-ref` after the :ref:`installation-ref` to learn about and use the available SMILES-based data collection and analysis scripts of this package.

-Please note that the discussions presented in this documentation are tentative and self-published by William Riddle, the developer of the project software, and remain unreviwed for the time being.
+Please note that the documentation presented here is tentative and self-published by William Riddle, the developer of the project software, and remain unreviwed for the time being.
-Nevertheless, this documentation will assist anyone who wishes to seek a better understanding of the software, particularly in the User Guide and Source Code Reference.
+Nevertheless, this documentation will assist anyone who wishes to seek a better understanding of the software or who wishes to utilize this software in their own work.

 .. toctree::
    :maxdepth: 1
-   :caption: User Guide
+   :caption: Package Information Guide

-   setup
-   data_collection
-   data_analysis
-   configurations
+   installation
+   smiles
+   contributing
+   chem/index
+   scripts/index
+   tests/index

 .. toctree::
    :maxdepth: 1